 What is Sterling Silver?

-Sterling silver is a metal component that contains 92.5% silver and 7.5% other metals (usually copper, zinc, or nickel).
+Sterling silver is a metal component that contains 92.5% silver and 7.5% other metals (usually copper or zinc), which can be considered nickel free jewelry.
 Other metals are often added to make the jewelry more durable because pure silver is extremely malleable and isn’t strong enough.

 Sterling silver often carries a 925 stamp, which is an indication of its authenticity.
 The mark can be used to tell the difference between silver and sterling silver.